sofiaserbin/entoothiast/README.md

 # Entoothiast

+This is considered the "main" repository for entoothiast, allowing you to start all middleware services at once, including the DBMS and MQTT Broker.

 # Wiki

 Please refer to the wiki for further information, including rationale about the architecture, diagrams, and more.

+# Requirements

+- Node.js and npm
+- Docker and docker-compose (included in Docker Desktop)

 # Getting started

 Recommended: Create a folder for the project and clone all repositories into it.
+If you want to run all middleware services at once (explained below), you need this folder structure.

 ```bash
 mkdir entoothiast